Isle of Mull: Later history

 Following Jacobite insurrections, the Heritable Jurisdictions Act abolished comital authority in Mull and Campbell control of the Argyll sheriffdom; the Campbells could now only assert influence as landlords.
 Many castles that had been in the hands of the MacLeans (such as Moy) had been slighted by the Campbells or fallen into disrepair, but more comfortable homes were built nearby.

 During the 18th century, the island was home to a Gaelic Bard, whom Father Charles MacDonald describes only as "The Mull Satirist."
 The Satirist is said to have been a vocal enemy of the Jacobite Bard Alasdair Mac Mhaighstir Alasdair and to have attacked the latter in many poems that have survived.
 When the Jacobite poet converted from the Calvinist Church of Scotland to the Roman Catholic Church, the Mull Satirist accused him of doing so, not out of serious conviction, but to curry favour with the exiled House of Stuart.

 In 1773 the island was visited by Samuel Johnson and James Boswell during their tour of the Western Islands.
 Farming, fishing, and burning seaweed for kelp ash (used in the manufacture of soap and glass) were the main economic activities on the island until the 19th century.
 Tobermory was built by the British Fisheries Society in 1788 as a planned settlement to support the fishing industry.

-The Highland Clearances in the 18th and 19th centuries resulted in people being evicted to make space for sheep and the Highland Potato Famine (1846–1847) encouraged mass emigration.
-These factors caused the population to decline from 10,000 to less than 4,000 and then to 3,000 by the 20th Century; this had a serious impact on the economy.
+The Highland Clearances in the 18th and 19th centuries resulted in people being evicted to make space for sheep; and the Highland Potato Famine (1846–1847) encouraged mass emigration.
+These factors caused the population to decline from 10,000 to less than 4,000 and then to 3,000 by the 20th century; this had a serious impact on the economy.
 Despite this, several grand houses were built on Mull in the period, including Torosay Castle.

-In 1889, counties were formally created in Scotland on shrieval boundaries by a dedicated Local Government Act; Mull therefore became part of the newly created County of Argyll.
+In 1889, counties were formally created in Scotland on shrieval boundaries by a dedicated Local Government Act; Mull became part of the newly created County of Argyll.

 The whole island became a Restricted Area during World War II.
 The bay at Tobermory became a naval base commanded from HMS Western Isles.
 The base and the Restricted Area were under Commodore (later Vice Admiral) Sir Gilbert Stephenson, whose strict discipline and ferocious temper earned him the nickname "The Terror of Tobermory".
 The base was used to train Escort Groups in anti-submarine warfare.
 911 ships passed through the base between 1940 and 1945.

 Following late 20th century reforms, Mull is now part of the wider area of Argyll and Bute.